carbynestack/klyshko/README.md

 Klyshko consists of three main components:

-- *Correlated Randomness Generators (CRGs)* are the workhorses within Klyshko.
+- *Correlated Randomness Generators (CRGs)* (kind: `TupleGenerator`) are the workhorses within Klyshko.
 They are actually generating correlated randomness.
-CRGs are packaged as Docker images and have to implement the
-  [Klyshko Integration Interface (KII)](#klyshko-integration-interface-kii).
+  CRGs are packaged as Docker images and have to implement the [Klyshko Integration Interface (KII)](#klyshko-integration-interface-kii).
 - The *Klyshko Operator* coordinates the invocation of CRGs across the VCPs in a VC.
 It consists of a number of components implemented as a Kubernetes API